abe-winter/abe-winter.github.io/_posts/2019-02-04-due-process.md

 I got kicked off of facebook and I don't know why.

-We have the concept of due process from the 1354 restatement of the Magna Carta.
-It's interesting that it only appeared in the restatement -- their rights were useless without structures for exercising them.

 Due process is the secret ingredient for fair systems.
-Without it, nobody should submit themselves to institutional power. *But* internet platforms that began as toys have lately insinuated themselves into different daily transactions, like purchases, communication and travel.
-Transactions made through platforms generally afford one or both parties fewer due process rights than they'd get in a traditional market.
+Without it, nobody should submit themselves to institutional power. *But* internet platforms that began as toys have lately insinuated themselves into different daily transactions, like payments, communication and travel.
+Transactions made through platforms generally afford the weaker party fewer due process rights than they'd get in a traditional market.

 Why is due process relevant to the web?
 When I lost FB, I lost access to services that only accept facebook logins.
 And it's not clear who's accountable -- I can't pay FB to reopen the account, I can't compel them to give me an explanation, and it's unclear if the external services are responsible for ensuring that I can log in to them.

-Platforms, in order to remain sticky and survive, have to be essential, which means incorporating all our daily transactions into themselves.
+Platforms, in order to remain sticky and survive, have to be essential, which means incorporating every daily consumer transaction into themselves.
 Having a FB account may become a requirement for banking, getting on a plane, crossing borders -- you get the picture.

-This is scary because there's no Magna Carta for platforms.
+We have the concept of due process from the Magna Carta.
+There's no Magna Carta for platforms, and we sorely need one.

 1. toc
 {:toc}